From Internet Shenanigans to Strategic Tradecraft

 - When trust is built, people work with security teams instead of fearing them.

 It all comes down to awareness, ethics, and transparency.
-The content I’ve been creating for this site aims to shift the conversation in the right direction.
+The content I’ve been creating for my site aims to shift the conversation in the right direction.
 In the meantime, we continue fighting invisible threats in the shadows.

 The Wizard Walks By | Humor in the Field

 “I’m a wizard, mind you.
 This place is kept by powerful gods and spirits of kings.
-Harm my flesh and you will have to deal with the dead!” — The Wizard, Conan The Barbarian
+Harm my flesh and you will have to deal with the dead!” – The Wizard, Conan the Barbarian

 References for Further Exploration